jethrocarr/echonetlite-hvac-mqtt-service/README.md

 a connection.
 For some reason the mqtt node library doesn't seem particularly communicative about errors and why they're happening, so any incorrect config just results in repeat reconnects without reasons being stated.

+If you are not able to discover any devices, check that you are not blocking traffic into your server on `UDP` port `3610` - as the discovery process is a listener, it's important it's able to actually receive traffic from the LAN.

 # Why not a native Python component for Home Assistant?